Skip to the main content

 • CTE Courses: Students enroll in CTE courses as part of their graduation path.

-• CTE Schools: Students attend CTE-directed schools and follow a CTE pathway to receive their diplomas.
+• CTE Schools: To receive their diploma, students attend CTE-directed schools and follow a CTE pathway.
 This is still part of their K-12 experience.

 • Post-Secondary or Vocational Schools: These are CTE post-secondary schools dedicated to hands-on training.